CodingTutorials/Python/Tutorial 1.md

 ## Variables

-Write a string.
+Write a string (This can be any combination of letters).

 ```python
 Hello
 ```

-Then add an equal sign.
+Then add a space and an equal sign.

 ```python
 Hello =
 ```

-After that put an integer or a string.
+If you want an integer, add a space and put a number.

 ```python
 Hello = 1
 ```

-If you want to do a string, put the string in between a pair of quotation marks
+If you want a string, put the string in between a pair of quotation marks

 ```python
 Hello = "Variable"